 We realise that our practices will need to constantly evolve as we grow and as we gain a better understanding of our surroundings and the industry.
 If we start in the right place then hopefully we can help to develop a better standard for everybody.

-The oven cooks at 400C and holds three 12 inch pizzas at a time.
-This equates to around 100 pizzas an hour to order.
+The oven is regularly above 400C and holds three 12 inch pizzas at a time.
+Each pizza takes between 1 and 2 minutes to cook.